reb2020/5no-schema/README.md

     [name]: {
       type: Number, // Number, String, Boolean, Date, Array, Object
       defaultValue: null, // This value is optionally
+      format: 'YYYY-MM-DD HH:mm:ss', // This value only for Date type
       required: true, // true or false
       filters: [], // Can be 'trim', 'upperCase', 'lowerCase' or custom functions
       validators: [], // Can be custom functions